 Editor’s Note: This post was originally published in July 2020 and has been completely revamped and updated for accuracy and comprehensiveness as of December 18, 2020.
 As of December 2, 2020 the CERB closed to retroactive applications and Canadians are no longer able to apply for the benefit.

 The Canada Emergency Response Benefit (CERB) has been helpful to those who have lost their jobs or a portion of their income due to COVID-19.
-However, when it was first announced, it came fast and furiously with little details around qualifications.
+However, when it was first announced, it came fast and furiously, with little details around qualifications.
 Because of this, many people who applied for the benefit may have wrongly been given money or have been notified of a CERB overpayment.
-While there still isn’t a lot of information surrounding how CERB overpayments will be collected, we’ve written an FAQ to help offer some guidance.

-Q: I’ve received a CERB overpayment, what does this mean?
+Q: I’ve received a letter indicating that I owe for a CERB overpayment, what does this mean?

 A: If you’ve received notice of a CERB overpayment, this means there was a mistake regarding your CERB payment, and you now must return or repay the money the federal government overpaid to you.
 This most likely occurred because you did not meet the eligibility requirements for the 4-week period in question, i.e.: